Thursday, February 15, 2007

 I don't know why they were moving, unless it was because the monkids were driving them crazy so they were just ambling along slowly while the wee ones burned themselves out bouncing all over the place in the manner of little kids of all species, the adults foraging for maybe some super-early sprouts, or old acorns the deer overlooked.
 More likely though, they were after just a quiet moment or two at some distance from the furry toddlers.

 With nothing much else going on, while ruminating over their serendipitous snacks they took quite an interest in me (much as I was calmly watching them, since as yet I have nothing in my garden).
 I was after all a prime exhibit in their mountain zoo: "See that creature way up in the air in the rain, little one?
 Dressed in some kind of fur substitute?
 Obviously a throwback, for even though he's furless he's standing high up in the rain like that, right outside his permanent dwelling place!
 Can you imagine the need for such a thing, an artificial structure one lives in perforce?
-And given that dreadful lack of fur, when outside he has to compensate by draping himself in odd scraps so that he can madly stand up high in heavy weather to no genuine purpose whatever!
+And given that dreadful lack of fur, when outside he has to compensate by draping himself in odd scraps so that he can madly stand up high in heavy weather to no worthy purpose!
 At the very least, we have some tasty dirt...
 Bizarre creatures aren't they...
-Mind you little ones don't go the way those humans went..."
+Mind you little ones: don't go the way those humans went..."